 This dialog box is common to most file opening operations in WinList.
-A listbox on the left displays files for the selected folder.
+The tree on the left allows you to select the folder where files of interest are located.
+A list on the right displays files for the selected folder.
 A drop down list below the file list displays the types of files (file filters) that you see in the list.
-The tree on the right allows you to select the folder where files of interest are located.
-Buttons on the right allow you to open the file, view keywords stored in the file, or cancel the operation.
+Buttons on the bottom allow you to open the file, view keywords stored in the file, or cancel the operation.